 Like a parent being pestered with endless questions from a young child, most people will now and again find themselves following an infinite chain of cause and effect when considering what led to some particular event.
 And while many factors can contribute to an event, we often single out only a few as its causes.
 So how do we decide?

-And in addition to providing theoretical insights, understanding how we reason about causality has major implications for how we approach problems overall.
+And in addition to providing theoretical insights, understanding how we reason about cause and effect has major implications for how we approach problems overall.
 Intuitively speaking, the event that has the strongest role in determining an outcome is generally considered its cause.
 In fact, philosophers and psychologists have observed humans ranking the causes of an event in different studies.
 For instance, if a match is found at the scene of a forest fire, people usually say the match caused the blaze, even though the oxygen in the air was also necessary for the fire to start.
 Quillien said:

 “But what do we mean by ‘the strongest role’?, this is still a very hazy notion, and making it more precise has, for decades, been a source of headaches for philosophers and psychologists trying to understand causal judgment.”